Laiye: Intelligent Automation and RPA

 Overview

-How Laiye Processes Documents
+How Laiye processes documents

-Laiye's document processing capabilities sit within two overlapping product lines: the Work Execution Platform (WEP) for enterprise-wide automation, and the cloud-based Agentic Document Processing (ADP) SaaS platform for document-specific workflows.
+Laiye's document processing capabilities span two overlapping product lines: the Work Execution Platform (WEP) for enterprise-wide automation, and the cloud-based ADP SaaS platform for document-specific workflows.

 Within WEP, RPA, process mining, NLP, conversational AI, and recognition technologies combine into a unified automation framework.
 The UiBot Mage product integrates traditional RPA with AI-powered document processing, while self-developed OCR and image recognition engines handle document-intensive workflows.
 Process mining identifies automation opportunities before digital worker deployment, creating an end-to-end pipeline from document capture through structured data output.

 The ADP SaaS platform accelerated its release cadence sharply in early 2026.
-ADP SaaS v1.7, released 31 January 2026, introduced a pre-configured processing module for invoices, receipts, and purchase orders - the three highest-frequency international document types.
+ADP SaaS v1.7, released January 31, 2026, introduced a pre-configured processing module for invoices, receipts, and purchase orders: the three highest-frequency international document types.
 Users upload files and receive structured output with no custom configuration required, directly targeting the deployment friction that slows IDP adoption in mid-market enterprises.
-ADP SaaS v1.8 followed on 13 February 2026, described as upgrading three major document processing capabilities; the specific capabilities were not enumerated in sources reviewed.
+ADP SaaS v1.8 followed on February 13, 2026, described as upgrading three major document processing capabilities; the specific capabilities were not enumerated in sources reviewed.

-Use Cases
+Use cases

-Enterprise Process Automation in China
+Enterprise process automation in China

-Organizations use Laiye's ADP SaaS platform for invoices, receipts, and purchase orders - the three document types covered by the v1.7 out-of-the-box extraction module.
+Organizations use Laiye's ADP SaaS platform for the three document types covered by the v1.7 out-of-the-box extraction module: invoices, receipts, and purchase orders.
 The zero-configuration approach targets finance teams that need fast deployment without dedicated implementation resources.
-Vendors taking a similar no-training approach to invoice and purchase order extraction include Unstract, an open-source LLM platform that also emphasizes production-grade extraction without template configuration.
+A manufacturing user documented in Gartner Peer Insights deployed RPA for server monitoring to reduce IT operational costs, illustrating how document-triggered workflows extend into infrastructure management.

-Conversational AI Integration
+Conversational AI integration

 Enterprises implement Laiye's NLP-powered systems for customer interaction automation through chatbots and virtual assistants integrated with RPA workflows, connecting front-office engagement with back-office document processing.
 Platforms combining RPA with conversational AI in a similar unified model include AutomationEdge, a hyperautomation provider that bundles IT automation, conversational AI, and IDP under one platform.

-Technical Specifications
+Technical specifications

 | Feature | Specification |